ataylor89/Shell/README.md

 ## Running the application

-The Shell program can be run with the command
+The Terminal application can be run with the command

-    bin/Shell
+    bin/Terminal

 It can also be run with the commands

     cd bin
-    ./Shell
+    ./Terminal

 The ./ prefix is Unix syntax for running an executable.
 This syntax is used on Unix, Linux, and MacOS.